openstack/openstack-manuals/doc/user-guide/source/cli-change-the-size-of-your-server.rst

    .. note::

-      By default, the :command:`openstack server resize` command gives the guest operating system a chance to perform a controlled shutdown before the instance is powered off and the instance is resized.
+      By default, the :command:`openstack server resize` command gives the guest operating
+      system a chance to perform a controlled shutdown before the instance is powered off and the instance is resized.
       The shutdown behavior is configured by the ``shutdown_timeout`` parameter that can be set in the ``nova.conf`` file.
-Its value stands for the overall period (in seconds) a guest operation system is allowed to complete the shutdown.
+Its value stands for the overall period (in seconds) a guest operating system is allowed to complete the shutdown.
 The default timeout is 60 seconds.
       See `Description of Compute configuration options
       <https://docs.openstack.org/ocata/config-reference/compute/config-options.html>`_